GregSherman/alradio/README.md

 PROXY_LIST_URL=
 ```

 Populate this environment variable with a URL that returns a list of proxy servers, separated by `/r/n`.
+If AL Radio functions locally without this, there is no need to populate it.

 ### Customize